No food quite says “summer" like the humble hot dog. Perhaps that's why July is National Hot Dog Month!

 The hot dog eating contest was supposed to settle an argument about which of the immigrants was the most patriotic.
 Since 1916, Nathan's Famous on Coney Island has been the site of a hot dog eating contest nearly every year on July 4.

-Today, the annual Nathan’s Famous International Hot Dog Eating Contest is the world’s most famous hot dog eating contest.
+Today, the annual Nathan's Famous International Hot Dog Eating Contest is the world's most famous hot dog eating contest.
 It has also become an Independence Day tradition for many.
-Last year, more than 40,000 people came to Coney Island to watch the contest, which was also broadcast live on ESPN!
+Each year, more than 40,000 people come to Coney Island to watch the contest, which is also often broadcast live on ESPN!

 Joey Chestnut of San Jose, California, holds the world record for hot dog eating.
-On July 4, 2009, he ate 68 hot dogs (and buns!) in 10 minutes.
-He will seek his fifth straight title in this year’s contest.
+In 2016, he ate 73.5 hot dogs (and buns!) in 10 minutes.

-Could you eat 68 hot dogs in just 10 minutes?
-That’s an incredible world record.
-What’s even more incredible is how many hot dogs Americans eat year-round.
+Could you eat more than 73 hot dogs in just 10 minutes?
+That's an incredible world record.
+What's even more incredible is how many hot dogs Americans eat year-round.

 According to the National Hot Dog and Sausage Council, Americans eat more than 20 billion hot dogs every year.
 More than 155 million hot dogs will be eaten during the Fourth of July weekend alone!